 NHS also explains how, in 1946, the hospitals on all three sites were brought together.
-Two years later with the coming of the NHS itself in 1948 the hospital became known edition on the medical history of the as The Whittington.
-In 1992 The Royal Northern Hospital, Holloway, also became part of the group and
+Two years later with the coming of the NHS itself in 1948 the hospital became known as The Whittington.
+In 1992 The Royal Northern Hospital, Holloway, also became part of the group and integrated its services into the site.